dequeirozrodriguez/torchin/README.md

 # RefTorch - libtorch Bindings for Refal-5λ

-RefTorch provides tensor computation capabilities to Refal-5λ by wrapping libtorch (PyTorch's C++ backend).
+RefTorch (aka Torchin) provides tensor computation capabilities to Refal-5λ by wrapping libtorch (PyTorch's C++ backend).

+Torchin is only a nickname to honor Valentin Turchin.

 ## Features